Marian Dorset's Family, Home, and Letters

 In this collection, there are nearly 50 letters from John to Marian that span from January 1893 to May 1902.

-After this, John left La Crosse.
 John to Marian (November 1895):

 “I am going away very shortly and thought I must say good bye and as it is not your desire to have me call I take this means as I think of none better.
 I may never return and I hope not as I feel that my stay here has not only been a damnation to myself but to you… But Marian I did love you as much as man can love another and will always have a warm feeling in my heart for you as I know your purity as well as anyone can.
 And I think that I always showed myself a man while keeping your company."

-John moved to Traverse City, and joined the Army for a stint.
+John moved back to Traverse City, and joined the Army for a stint.
 Five years later, in January of 1901, he began mailing Marian letters again, hinting that he wanted to rekindle their relationship:

 “I was most happily surprised on the 9th [of January] to receive a communication from a “Friend” stating that “Marian still cares for you,” and asking that I write you a New Year’s letter.
 Marian I have much to say but cannot as this time not knowing your feelings for which I have the greatest consideration.”

 “I suppose you have been wondering why you have not had an answer to your letter.
 I wonder who the “friend” was that made so bold as to send you my address.
-I suppose [think] I will keep on guessing his or her name...
+I suppose think I will keep on guessing his or her name...
 Well John if I should say that I still cared for you what would be the outcome of such a confession?
 What would be the result?
 Can you honestly and truly say that you still love and care for me as you once led me to believe you did?
 Or is it for some other reason you wish to learn the truth in regard to my feelings toward you?”

 “Well John I do wish it were possible that we could sit down and talk this affair all over from the beginning to end.
 You say in your letter that you did care for me and do now more than I know and some day may be able to verify it.
 Well there is a time now for you to verify it to some extent.
 Also you can prove your love for me in this way also.